 In light of those challenges, this special collection intends to bring together state-of-art research and developments in topology management, transmission optimization, resource allocation, traffic analysis and measurement, security, safety and reliability of wireless sensor networks for Smart Grid.
-Therefore, we organize the workshop in the 20th IEEE International Conference on Quality, Reliability, and Security (QRS 2020), from July 27-31 in Vilnius, Lithuania.
+Therefore, we organize the workshop in the 20th IEEE International Conference on Quality, Reliability, and Security (QRS 2020), from December 11-14 in Macau, China.
 We invite researchers to contribute original research articles comprehensive review articles, short papers as well as doctoral research papers that seek to understand the various techniques addressing those challenges and providing future improvements for the security, reliability and resilience of WSN systems in Smart Grid.

 The list of topics includes, but is not limited to:

 Authors are invited to submit original unpublished research papers as well as industrial practice papers.
 Simultaneous submissions to other conferences are not permitted.
 Detailed instructions for electronic paper submission, panel proposals, and review process can be found at https://qrs20.techconf.org/submission.